mrmop/IGX/readme.md

 <h2>What is IGX?</h2>
 IGX stands for Instant Games Extension, it is basically a replacement object for the Facebook Instant Games FBInstant object which enables developers to:
 <ul>
-<li>Deploy games created that use the Facebook Instants API to the web and beyond with little to no code changes</li>
+<li>Deploy games created that use the <a href="https://developers.facebook.com/docs/games/instant-games">Facebook Instant Games API</a> to the web and beyond with little to no code changes</li>
 <li>Build instant game features into existing games before deploying to the Instant Games platform, saving valuable time and money</li>
 <li>Bolster the existing Instant Games platform with new features via FBInstant.ext, such as real time user to user communication</li>
 </ul>